If you want to prevent pests from infiltrating your soil from the jump, you need to learn how to use diatomaceous earth in the garden!

 Part of the reason growers love using diatomaceous earth is because there is no chemical aspect to it.
 This means your pests will not be able to build up an immunity to it, unlike many pesticides!

 What Bugs Does Diatomaceous Earth Kill In The Garden?

 Another huge benefit of using diatomaceous earth in the garden is how versatile it is.
 Many pesticides only work on certain categories of pests, or in some instances, just one insect.

 However, you can use this product to combat a myriad of different bugs.
-It kills just about any crawling insect, but works particularly well on soft bodied insects - as it easily cuts through their skin and dries them out.
+It kills just about any crawling insect.
+But, it works particularly well on soft-bodied insects.
+It easily cuts through their skin and dries them out.

 Here are some of the most common bugs diatomaceous earth can kill in the garden:

 - Spider mites

 - Bed Bugs

 These are some of the most common insects treated and prevented, but this list is not exclusive.
 Just about any bug you find in your media will be deterred or killed with diatomaceous earth!
 However, diatomaceous earth uses are not limited just to gardening - you can use it to kill bed bugs, kill cockroaches, and much, much more.
 Yes - that's right, diatomaceous earth kills bed bugs!
 This non chemical pesticide truly does it all.

 One of the most common diatomaceous earth uses is to kill ants - does diatomaceous earth kill ants?
 These little critters can invade your garden as a result of another pests' presence.
 Or, they can infest your garden entirely on their own.
 Whichever the case, you need to eliminate them quickly!